Three accused freed in 1961

-He was acquitted on the charges of uttering and obtaining money, but was convicted of larceny and forgery.
+He was acquitted on the charges of uttering and obtaining money but convicted of larceny and forgery.

 The following morning he gave another statement in which he repeated that R. had given him the money to keep.
 He was still kept in custody.

 Subsequently, the appellant gave a statement admitting guilt.
-This was accepted by the trial judge as a free and voluntary statement and It was used by the jury to return a verdict of guilty.
+This was accepted by the trial judge as a free and voluntary statement.
+It was used by the jury to return a verdict of guilty.

-The Appellate Court held that the appellant must have given the third statement to secure his release.
+The Appellate Court held that the appellant must have given the third statement in order to secure his release.
 “It was not free and voluntary and was therefore inadmissible,” the Federal Court had ruled.

-Delivering the judgment of the court, Chief Justice Gomes noted that the three appellants were tried on charges arising out of the disappearance of a cheque book containing 187 cheque forms from the Medical Department of the Government of British Guiana on July 25, 1959, and the subsequent presentation to the bank for payment on August 26, 1959, of two cheques which the evidence revealed came from that book.
+Delivering the judgment of the Court, Chief Justice Gomes noted that the three appellants were tried on charges arising out of the disappearances of a cheque book containing 187 cheque forms from the Medical Department of the Government of British Guiana on July 25, 1959, and the subsequent presentation to the Bank for payment on August 26, 1959, of two cheques which the evidence came from that book.

-According to the chief justice, all these appellants have appealed against their convictions and sentences on several grounds, some of which were not pursued before the court.
+According to the Chief Justice, all these appellants have appealed against their convictions and sentences on a number of grounds, some of which were not pursued before the Court.

-He said that at about 08:30hrs, the appellant Meerabux came to him and told him that he had heard Benjamin was to be transferred and Meerabux named as his successor.
+He said that, at about 8.30 a.m., the appellant Meerabux came to him and told him that he had heard Benjamin was to be transferred and Meerabux named as his successor.
 Meerabux asked Benjamin to show him his work.